-Preheat your oven to 350 degrees Fahrenheit.
+- Preheat your oven to 350 degrees Fahrenheit.

-Put the cake mix into a mixing bowl.
-Substitute the amount of water called for in the cake mix directions with exactly the same amount of buttermilk, plus 1 or 2 tbsp. more, as buttermilk is slightly thicker than water.
+- Substitute the amount of water called for in the cake mix directions with exactly the same amount of buttermilk, plus 1 or 2 tablespoons more, as buttermilk is slightly thicker than water.
 Add to your mixing bowl.

-Add the amount of eggs and oil called for in the cake mix directions to the buttermilk and mix on medium speed with the mixer until it is well combined.
+- Add the amount of eggs and oil called for in the cake mix directions to the buttermilk and mix on medium speed with the mixer until it is well combined.

-Follow the box cake mix directions for baking.
-Remove the cake from the oven when it is done, and cool cake in the pans on the cooling rack.
+- Remove the cake from the oven when it's done and place the cake pans on the cooling rack.

-Invert cake onto cooling rack according to cake mix instructions.
+- Invert cake onto cooling rack according to cake mix instructions.